pyroesp/pyroesp.github.io/_posts/2019-10-22-PlayStation-1-reset-mod-part-2.md

 If you don't know what to select in the parameters below, then these are my settings:
 ![pcb fab settings]({{ "https://raw.githubusercontent.com/pyroesp/PlayStation-1-Reset-Mod/master/pictures/mod/jlcpcb_parameters.PNG" }})

+You can change the PCB width from 1.6 to 0.6mm without additional cost.
+Changing color also doesn't add cost, but it does add a day or two in the fabrication of the PCB.

 **************************
 <br/>